Public Interest Disclosure Scheme

 How will a PID be managed?

-Under the PID Act, the Department of Industry and Science (the department) is responsible for the procedure for facilitating and dealing with public interest disclosure for the department's portfolio agencies, including Geoscience Australia.
-The Secretary of the department has established a PID Procedure which outlines the way in which the PID scheme will operate within the Agency.
-The PID Procedure replaces the Agency's Whistleblowing (Public Interest) Policy Statement.
+Under the PID Act, the Department of Industry, Innovation and Science (the department) is responsible for the procedure for facilitating and dealing with public interest disclosure for the department's portfolio entities, including Geoscience Australia.
+The Secretary of the department has established a PID Procedure which outlines the way in which the PID scheme will operate within the Entity.
+The PID Procedure replaces the Entity's Whistleblowing (Public Interest) Policy Statement.

-Questions regarding the general operation of the PID Act within the agency should be submitted via the Director, Information Management, Corporate Services Branch.
+Questions regarding the general operation of the PID Act within the agency should be submitted via the Director, Governance and Business, Corporate Services Branch.